Convert EPID Images

 The selected files will then appear in the next popup:

-For each selected file to be converted, there are two rows with text fields and the Select Center/Calibration pull down menu.
-The file to be converted is shown in the first column first row text field.
-The current center coordinates are shown in the second column first row (blank is 0,0).
+For each selected file to be converted, there are three rows with text fields and the Select Center/Calibration pull down menu.
+The file to be converted is shown in the first column second row text field.
+The current center coordinates are shown in the second column second row (blank is 0,0).
 The gantry angle, if known, and the source image distance (SID) is shown in the next text field.
-In the last column first row is the file name that will be used for the resultant Field Dose file that will be written into the particular patient’s directory.
-A Field Dose file holds the fluence image for a field.
+In the last column second row is the file name that will be used for the resultant rmu file that will be written into the particular patient’s directory (see Plan name and Beam name below).
+The output file holds the fluence image for the measured field.
 The user may change this file name.
-If the field dose file name includes the beam name (case insensitive), then Dosimetry Check will be able to automatically associate field dose files with treatment beams, adding the field fluence from more than one file if necessary in the case of an MLC carriage shift.
+All the files that are to be written to the same folder must have unique names.

 Shown below is an example of individual calibration, where a calibration file has been selected for an individual file.
 The pull down menu may be used to select a different calibration file, or the association removed by selecting “No Selection”, or the text fields erased by selecting Reset.